One of the best things about running is that you can do it almost anywhere, any time of the day or night.

 2. No Headphones Allowed

-I have to admit.
 I love running with my music on.
 In fact, there is nothing better than a little Metallica to get me going hard and fast during a run.

 But when it comes to staying safe during nighttime exercise, running with headphones is not the wise thing to do.